northscaler/better-error/README.md

 throw new IllegalArgumentError({ message: 'foobar', context: { sna: 'fu' } })
 ```

+> NOTE: There are helpful IDE-specific templates to assist you in following the patterns prescribed by this library.
+> See ./src/templates for more information.
+> If you don't see templates for your IDE, please submit a pull/merge request.

 ## Codes

 Unfortunately, JavaScript's `Error` class only supports `name` (if you set it) & `message` to convey error information